Bank of England urges insurers to boost boardroom diversity

-LONDON Insurers in Britain should hire a wide range of board members to avoid "groupthink" and improve how companies are run, the Bank of England proposed on Tuesday.
+LONDON (Reuters) - Insurers in Britain should hire a wide range of board members to avoid "groupthink" and improve how companies are run, the Bank of England proposed on Tuesday.

 The BoE, which supervises insurers, proposed changes to its rules that make senior managers at insurers directly accountable for their actions.